datamade/how-to/docker/local-development.md

 `update_index` or some data loading operation.
 Other times, you'll want to run your application or tests such that you can drop into a pdb shell.

-Luckily, that's easy with `docker-compose`.
+Luckily, that's easy with `docker-compose run`.
 Simply run a command that looks like
 this:

 ```bash